 Q: Should I sign up for a Compliance Platform?

 Please be really careful about this.
-When you enter data into a cloud-based Compliance Platform (a website that lets you automatically create your CMMC compliance documents), you are possibly releasing CUI about your vulnerabilities to that cloud vendor.
+When you enter data into a cloud-based Compliance Platform (a website that lets you automatically create your CMMC compliance documents), you are putting your vulnerability data into that cloud vendor.
 At the least, make sure they are located in the U.S.A and owned by U.S. Citizens.
-I personally suspect that these platforms need to be DFARS compliant (not just their hosting system, but the cloud platform itself).
-I haven’t seen any clarification from the Government on this exact topic yet.
+There have already been a few GRC platforms hosted by companies in China and Russia, advertising that they are a great place to store your CMMC readiness information.
+Strange thing to be offshored, since CMMC is for US defense contractors.

 Q: Can I use a Managed Service Provider?